henley-regatta/aoc2023/README.md

   * `python/day2part2.py` - All the hard work done by the parser for part1, this is just a calc problem once you've got a datastructure with the game elements in.

+  * `python/day3part1.py` - Nothing wrong with my comparisons.
+About an hour and a half wasted on missing a case with a number hanging on the end of the line thanks to forgetting a clean-up case....

+  * `python/day3part2.py` - Made a bit of heavy weather solving this, although I'd done most of the hard work in part 1 I'm not particularly happy with my approach to actually looking for gear ratios.
+It works, but it feels clunky aand overwrought.
+But... a win is a win.